luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 ---
 author: Simon Biennier, Jasper Heijne, Paul Lindhorst, Huib Sprangers
-title: "Title of the template blog"
+title: "Measuring the Energy Consumption of SQL vs NoSQL"
 image: "../img/p1_measuring_software/gX_template/cover.png"
-date: 03/03/2022
+date: 28/02/2025
 summary: |-
   Summary of our paper
 ---

 # Measuring the Energy Consumption of SQL vs NoSQL

+For our project, we decided to try measuring the difference between the energy consumption between SQL and NoSQL.
+Specifically, we want to know if there is a significant difference between the two when making many simple requests.

-# Experimental Setup
+## Experimental Setup

+### Hardware/Software Specifications

-# Results
+## Results

-# Conclusion
+## Conclusion

-# Future Work
+## Future Work